52North/WeatherRoutingTool/README.md

 - `ISOCHRONE_MINIMISATION_CRITERION`: options: 'dist', 'squareddist_over_disttodest'
 - `ISOCHRONE_NUMBER_OF_ROUTES`: integer specifying how many routes should be searched (default: 1)
 - `ISOCHRONE_PRUNE_GROUPS`: can be 'courses', 'larger_direction', 'branch'
-- `ISOCHRONE_PRUNE_SECTOR_DEG_HALF`: half of the angular range of azimuth angle considered for pruning
+- `ISOCHRONE_PRUNE_SECTOR_DEG_HALF`: half of the angular range of azimuth angle considered for pruning; not used for branch-based pruning
-- `ISOCHRONE_PRUNE_SEGMENTS`: total number of azimuth bins used for pruning in prune sector
+- `ISOCHRONE_PRUNE_SEGMENTS`: total number of azimuth bins used for pruning in prune sector; not used for branch-based pruning
 - `ISOCHRONE_PRUNE_SYMMETRY_AXIS`: symmetry axis for pruning.
-Can be 'gcr' or 'headings_based'
+Can be 'gcr' or 'headings_based'; not used for branch-based pruning
 - `ROUTER_HDGS_INCREMENTS_DEG`: increment of headings
 - `ROUTER_HDGS_SEGMENTS`: total number of headings (put even number!!); headings are oriented around the great circle from current point to (temporary - i.e. next waypoint if used) destination
 - `ROUTE_POSTPROCESSING`: enable route postprocessing to follow the Traffic Separation Scheme in route postprocessing